+Gretchen Altabef met Sherlock Holmes for the first time as Ronald Howard’s young and friendly sleuth.
+She was six and has not forgotten his portrayal of the youthful, genial Holmes of A Study in Scarlet.
+She read Doyle concurrently with Poe, as contraband in a private all-girl’s High School.
 Today she is the MX Publishing Author of Sherlock Holmes: These Scattered Houses.
 The audiobook, narrated by J. T. McDaniel, reached #2 in sales of all 2019 MX Holiday releases.
-The sequel, Sherlock Holmes: A Remarkable Power of Stimulus is due to release 16 November 2020.
-Ms. Altabef is both contributor to the Sherlock Holmes section and an editor of Jeremy Brett – Playing A Part, a definitive performance biography, by Maureen Whittaker, due to release 12 September 2020.
+The sequel, Sherlock Holmes: Remarkable Power of Stimulus is due to release November 2020.

 She is a member of the Sherlock Holmes Society of London, the John H. Watson Society, and the Dumpster Divers of Philadelphia artist collective.
-Scholarly and literary articles published in the Watsonian, the Serpentine Muse, and The Proceedings of the Ponticherry Lodge.
+Her scholarly and literary articles have been published in the Watsonian, the Serpentine Muse, and The Proceedings of the Pondicherry Lodge.

 Follow My Blog